 Lunch at Beaver Creek:

-C Bar and The Chop House have great lunches and après ski right at the base of the Centennial.
+C Bar and The Chop House have great lunches and après ski right at the base of The Beav’s Centennial lift.
 Burgers, steaks, salads, even oysters are on the menu at these sister restaurants. the view of the slopes will have you wanting to get back out and ski, or maybe just content to sit in the lap of luxury, sip Champagne and watch skiers make laps.